When we built our home 11 years ago, my husband and I were committed to having my parents—then in their mid-seventies—come to live with us.

 The reality was that they were quite independent for nearly a decade.
 They came and went on their own schedule, did their own shopping, went to doctor’s appointments, ate out and even took short trips to visit family.
-Because we share an entrance to our laundry room, they would often pop their heads into my kitchen to say ‘hello.’
-On Sundays, we would share a family meal, and my dad would mow our yard.
+Because we share an entrance to our laundry room, they would often pop their heads into my kitchen to say “hello.”
+On Sundays, we would share a family meal and my dad would mow our yard.

 Eleven years have passed since my parents first moved in.
-The sudden death of my brother, who was just 50 years old, has sped up their aging process and brought on some depression, particularly in my father.
+The sudden death of my brother, who was just 50 years old, has sped up their aging and brought on some depression, particularly in my father.

-Although Dad jogged up until a couple of years ago, he no longer even takes walks.
+Although Dad jogged regularly up until a couple years ago, he no longer even takes walks.
 He spends hours—sometimes the entire day—in his recliner, watching TV or sleeping.
 Once adamant about not giving up his driver’s license, my father rarely drives farther than three miles away, and only in the daytime when the weather is fair.
 My mom has become overwhelmed with taking care of his medications and doctor’s visits, so I’m in charge of those tasks now.
 They rely on me more and more.

-The Consequences of Living with Aging Parents
+The Consequences of Moving Elderly Parents Into Your Home

 Even with their own private quarters, my parents and I still share a common entrance, and I often need to run up to their apartment at odd hours of the day and night.
 Sometimes I’m on a call or busy working in my home office when there is a knock on my door because they need something.
-Just the other night it was after nine o’clock when I climbed the stairs to their apartment to fill Dad’s pillbox for the week.
+Just the other night, it was after nine o’clock when I climbed the stairs to their apartment to fill Dad’s pillbox for the week.